envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 An Array is sequential in memory, which makes it more efficient in this regard.

 Q:: What are the pros of using hash tables?
-A:: 1.Fast lookups\* (Good collision resolution needed, usually we dont need to worry about this because our language underneath the hood take care of that for us)
+A:: 1.
+Fast lookups\* (Good collision resolution needed, usually we dont need to worry about this because our language underneath the hood take care of that for us)
-2.Fast inserts (same as lookups)
+2. Fast inserts (same as lookups)
-3.Flexible keys (depending on the type of hash tables, such as maps, we can have flexibles keys instead of an array that has numbered indexes)
+3. Flexible keys (depending on the type of hash tables, such as maps, we can have flexibles keys instead of an array that has numbered indexes)

 Q:: What are the cons of using hash tables?
-A:: 1.Unordered (its hard to really go through everything in order)
+A:: 1.
+Unordered (its hard to really go through everything in order)
-2.Slow key iteration (if i want to grab all the keys from a hash table I will have to go through the entire memory space)
+2. Slow key iteration (if i want to grab all the keys from a hash table I will have to go through the entire memory space)

 Q:: Can Linked Lists help solve collision issues in a Hash Table?
 A:: Yes